mrphilo420/digital-twin-agriculture/README.md

 | `Figure_Master_DigitalTwin.png` | Combined figure (volumetrics + economics) for publication. |

 Console output includes summary statistics (mean stress, max stress, Moran’s I, economic loss) and a LaTeX‑formatted table ready for inclusion in a manuscript.
 ---

-## 📖 Mathematical Appendix & Citation

-Every algorithmic step in this codebase—from the continuous Advection‑Diffusion‑Reaction (ADR) PDE limit to the strict convexity of the economic response—is formally mathematically proven in the accompanying paper.
-For full details, please consult:

-> **Mandap, M. (2026).** *Multivariate Lattice Deformation: A Spatially Explicit Digital Twin for Predicting Nutrient Dynamics and Economic Risk in Heterogeneous Crop Rotations.* [Journal Name/Preprint Link].

-If you use this Digital Twin engine in your research, please cite the above manuscript.

----

 ## ⚠️ Performance Notes